g0rbe/CEH/16_Hacking_Wireless_Networks.md

 cracking, identity theft, password guessing)
 - **Rogue Access Point** : a fake access point in a place with the legitimate one, with the same SSID to monitor victims activity by sniffing packets
-- **Client Mis-Association Attacks** : a rouge access point outside the place with the legitimate one, when WiFi turned on, it will probe for networks that previously connected to
+- **Client Mis-Association Attacks** : a rogue access point outside the place with the legitimate one, when Wi-Fi turned on, it will probe for networks that previously connected to
 - **Misconfigured Access Point Attacks** : get legitimate access by taking advantage of access point's misconfiguration (default or week password, without password)
 - **Unauthorized Association** : a trojan turns the victims computer into an access point to get